We are disposed to suffer

 “Prudence, indeed, will dictate that Governments long established should not be changed for light and transient causes; and accordingly all experience hath shewn, that mankind are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to which they are accustomed” (Emphasis added).

-Itโs like when home invaders breach the front door.
-Unless the man of the house takes action, his wife will be abused and his children will be maimed, to say nothing of the damage his property will suffer.
+It’s like when home invaders breach the front door.
+Unless the man of the house takes action, his wife will be abused, his children will be maimed and his goods and property will be spoiled.

-Yet when the man meets the aggressors with deadly force and purposefully offers them a one-way trip to Jesus, then word of his particular style of evangelism has a way of permeating the community.
-Prospective criminals who would rather steal than die.
+Yet when the man meets the aggressors with deadly force and merrily offers them a heartfelt one-way trip to Jesus, then word of his peculiar style of evangelism permeates the community.
+It makes it safer.
+Prospective criminals who would rather steal than die don’t bother.
 They give the home a wide berth.
+And they tell others.
+Crime abates.

 Cause and effect.